M268816/power-repo/notes/OEE Algorithm.md

     ),
 ```

-The other data collected in the intial algorithm is used to display the data on the OEE Analysis screen.
+The other data collected in the initial algorithm is used to display the data on the OEE Analysis screen.

 ## Collecting All/Overall OEE2 Data

-Collecting the OEE data works in a simmilar fashion, but without the need to distinguish between each shift.
+Collecting the OEE data works in a similar fashion, but without the need to distinguish between each shift.
 The biggest difference in this algorithm is that it collects much more "display" data.
 This extra data is pushed to the screen to verify the final OEE2 percentage.

 ``` cs
 /*Gather OEE Data*/